 Notting Hill, famous for its massive summer carnival, is a very colourful part of West London.
 This bohemian area is full of young American and Australian expats.

-The properties tend to be small, so don’t expect wide lawns or gardens – but it’s not a great loss as large green spaces such as Kensington Gardens and Holland Park are just around the corner.
+There are plenty of large green spaces in the area, such as Kensington Gardens and Holland Park.
 There are lots of quaint eateries and coffee shops as well as a wealth of second-hand stores selling everything from vintage fashions to antique furniture.
 Notting Hill is also the home of the famous Portobello Road Market.